mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

  ![](screenshots/detail-level-table.PNG)

-A simple flat tables does not aggregate metrics; it simply displays individual detail level rows of the columns selected, limited by dashboard filters.
+A simple flat table does not aggregate metrics; it simply displays individual detail level rows of the columns selected, limited only by dashboard filters.
-A table presents a certain selected set of columns in a certain order, with no grouping or summarization, data only limited by filters.
 A table consists of detail rows containing cells pertaining to selected column headers and table style, with the option to export rows.

 # Crosstabs <a name="cross"></a>

 ![](screenshots/resize-crosstab.PNG)

 Crosstabs are for those who want to display data in summarized way, for when detail level data is left available at the dashboard level.
 Crosstabs always do grouping and summarization.
-When creating a crosstab, you select dimensions for row grouping, select dimensions for column groupings, and select the aggregation methods for the measures you choose.A crostab's default behavior is to merge  duplicate cells into  row and column headers.
+When creating a crosstab, you select dimensions for row grouping, select dimensions for column groupings, and select the aggregation methods for the measures you choose.
+A crostab's default behavior is to merge  duplicate cells into  row and column headers.

 # Using the Visualization Recommender for ideas <a name="recommend"></a>

- You can begin your search for the ideal chart oubput by making a note of what our product would assume by using InetSoft's Visualization Reccomender.
+If you're not sure what dashboard element you want, you can begin your search for the ideal oubput by using InetSoft's Visualization Reccomender.
 This is the option that first appears when you create a dashboard.
 It selects an ideal dashboard output option based on which columns from the dataset are selected.
  ![](screenshots/recommender1.PNG)

  Using the reccomender wizard can help you get an idea for how to display your data.
-What method of displaying data does the product assume? this will vary based on whether dimensions or measures are chosen and how many of each.
+What method of displaying data does the product assume?
+This will vary based on whether dimensions or measures are chosen and how many of each.

- The first thing that the wizard Recommender considers is whether or not you're working with a dimension versus a measure.
+ The first thing that the Recommender considers is whether or not you're working with a dimension versus a measure.
 Selecting a dimension automatically results in a chart.
 So if you're just grabbing a simple text phrased field, it's going to automatically do a chart.
  ![](screenshots/select-product-category.PNG)

  However, If you start introducing additional dimensions.
-And you get to a third dimension it may suggest a crosstab table.

-Once you get to three or more dimensions the reccomender often starts reccomending a flat detail level table, as that is the common use case for several dimensions with no measures, since without measures there can't be aggregation.
+Once you get to three or more dimensions the reccomender often starts reccomending a flat detail level table, as that is the common use case for several dimensions with no measures, as without measures there can't be aggregation.

  ![](screenshots/add-product-name.PNG)